GGeeoonn/voicebot/README.md

-Creating a chatbot using openai (practice)
+Creating a voicebot using openai (practice)